Dr. Charles F. Grindrod

 Doctor, photographer, poet and author Charles Grindrod lived in Malvern and was a friend of the composer Edward Elgar.
 In 1886 he published his one book set in the Forest of Dean.
 With beautiful descriptions of the Forest landscape and people, this largely forgotten book remains an entertaining and at times fascinating read.

 life and career

-The family moved to Malvern around 1850 when Ralph set up his medical practice at Chalrle's Townsend House.
-Ralph became a prominent member of Malvern society, promoted education of the poor, was geologist, fellow of the Royal historical Society, and founded The Malvern Advertiser Newspaper.
+The family moved to Malvern around 1850 when Ralph set up his medical practice at Townsend House.
+Ralph became a prominent member of Malvern society, promoted education of the poor, was a geologist, fellow of the Royal Historical Society, and founded The Malvern Advertiser Newspaper.